niplav/site/reviews.md

 * Aboriginals experienced [nocebo effects](https://en.wikipedia.org/wiki/Nocebo_Effect) strong enough to result in death, even from mild injuries, *if* the weapon causing the injury was believed to be enchanted[^nocebo]
 * Each aboriginal man had the right to at least one wife[^wife]
-* Aboriginals were *very* good at [tracking](https://en.wikipedia.org/wiki/Tracking_\(hunting\)), for example easily able to identify a person from their tracks[^tracking]
+* Aboriginals were *very* good at [tracking](https://en.wikipedia.org/wiki/Tracking_\(hunting\)), for example easily able to distinguish individuals from their tracks[^tracking]
 * The central Australian aboriginals plausibly had a form of specialization/division of labour independent of differences in supply of resources[^specialization]
-* Aboriginals had a lot of rituals resulting in injuries, sometimes gruesome ones, the cost of not engaging in these rituals in ridicule, which is highly aversive[^ridicule]
+* Aboriginals had a lot of rituals resulting in injuries, sometimes gruesome ones, the cost of not engaging in these rituals was ridicule, which is highly aversive[^ridicule]
 	* The most shocking one was [penile subincision](https://en.wikipedia.org/wiki/Penile_subincision) (extra content warning, very unpleasant images of mutilated penises)
 		* Basically, penile subincision is a cutting-open of the urethra along the length of the penis starting from the tip, differing in how far it is cut[^subincision]
 		* Very surprisingly to me, many men who willingly undergo the subincision a second (and even third!) time[^repeat]